Kate Middleton, Pippa Middleton As Children: Throwback Video Shows The Future Royals Like You’ve Never Seen Before

 What do you think about the images of Kate and Pippa Middleton as young girls?

-[Featured image by Clive Brunskill/Getty Images]
+[Featured Image by Clive Brunskill/Getty Images]